arthur7373/linux-training/shell/1-intro.md

 Let's now pass more data.
-We will provide options to `ls` via first positional paramater, the directory to show via second and pattern to filter lines via third.
+We will provide options to `ls` via first positional parameter, the directory to show via second and pattern to filter lines via third.

 ```bash